osu-tournament-rating/otr-docs/docs/topics/Data.md

 ## Public Replicas

-Database replicas are updated weekly and stored in a Google Cloud storage bucket. **The public may browse available replicas [here](https://data.otr.stagec.xyz/).**
+Database replicas are updated every Wednesday at 00:00 UTC and are stored in a Google Cloud storage bucket. **The public may browse available replicas [here](https://data.otr.stagec.xyz/).**

 These public replicas omit the following information due to security and user privacy concerns:

 1. Admin notes
-2. Audit logs
+2. Audit logs (tracks the state of entities over time)
-3. Logs
+3. Logs (general purpose logs)
 4. OAuth clients
-5. User friends
+5. User friends (who an osu! user is following)
-6. Users
+6. Users (of the o!TR platform)

 Refer to the [disaster recovery](Disaster-Recovery.md#restore-the-database) guide for instructions on importing a replica locally.